MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 ---
 title: "Download custom card sample for Dynamics 365 Sales Insights | MicrosoftDocs"
-description: "Learn how to download and what resources are present to create a custom actions or learn about extending the relationship assistant action card." ms.date: 10/31/2018 ms.service: crm-online ms.custom:
+description: "Learn how to download and what resources are present to create a custom actions or learn about extending the assistant action card." ms.date: 10/31/2018 ms.service: crm-online ms.custom: